17 February 2026 · 7 min read ·Regions

 What metric is best for decisions?

-Net monthly pay is usually the most practical for budgeting and offer comparison.
+Net monthly pay is usually the most practical for budgeting and offer comparison, especially if you are comparing Scottish and rUK roles.

 Do I still need payslip reconciliation?

 Yes.
-Use payslip settings to validate final assumption accuracy.
+Use payslip settings to validate final assumption accuracy once your payroll profile is known.

 Can I test this guide topic in the calculator?